-Looking for the best memory cards for the GoPro Hero 7?
+Looking for the best memory card for GoPro Hero 7?
 Our guide will help you get the most out of your action camera.

-In September 2018, GoPro launched its newest line of action cameras: the Hero 7 Black, Hero 7 Silver, and Hero 7 White.
-Offering differing levels of performance, the cameras were a step up for the brand, putting them back in the running for leadership in the market of action cameras, after a year of detrimental setbacks.
+In September 2018, GoPro launched its Hero 7 line of action cameras: Hero 7 Black, Hero 7 Silver, and Hero 7 White.
+Offering differing levels of performance, the cameras were a step up for the brand, putting them back in the running for leadership in the action camera market, following a year of detrimental setbacks.
 A number of new features, alongside competitive price points, gave GoPro just the lift they needed to make a comeback.

 To achieve the best results with your GoPro, it’s extremely important to choose the correct microSD cards that will work well with your camera.
 However, it’s important to note that not every microSD on the market will work well with your GoPro model.
 For example, if the card is too slow, it may result in errors with video recording and end up erasing all of your footage.